jennischofield/nature_inspired_CA/README.md

 `java -jar nature_inspired_CA.jar`

+If you wish to run the simulation without navigating through the menus, you may use command line arguments in the format:

+`java -jar nature_inspired_CA.jar <filename> <number of ants> <evaporation rate> <alpha> <beta> <q> <termination count> <elitism> <rank> <viewing best path> <viewing best path with weights>`

+For example, to run the Burma dataset, with 100 ants, an evaporation rate of 0.7, an alpha/beta of 0.5/0.5, a q of 1, a termination count of 10,000, without elitism, with 20 ranked ants, and to not see the best path, with or without weights, the command would be:

+`java -jar nature_inspired_CA.jar burma14.xml 100 0.7 0.5 0.5 1 10000 false 20 false false`

 # Dependencies

 To generate the testing graphs, the JFreeChart library was used.
 A normal run of the optimiser has no other dependencies.